aquasecurity/cloudsec-icons/README.md

 We provide all icon SVGs in both black and blue - download *icons.zip* from the [latest release](https://github.com/aquasecurity/cloudsec-icons/releases/latest).

+## The Noun Project

+We are now part of [The Noun Project](https://thenounproject.com/aquasec/) - the most comprehensive icon collection in the world!

 ## Draw.io Library

 We also provide a [draw.io](https://draw.io) library.